yergozhin/Railway_Infrastructure/README.md

 # Train Simulation Project

-&nbsp;Welcome to the Train Simulation Project repository!
+&emsp;Welcome to the Train Simulation Project repository!
 This project is designed to showcase Object-Oriented Programming (OOP) principles by simulating various aspects of train operations.
 It includes classes for stations, connections, locomotives, trainsets, and different types of railroad cars.
 Additionally, the project demonstrates functionalities of different railroad car types and includes a train scheduling and simulation system.